 (3) "Agency provider" means an entity that employs persons for the purpose of providing services for which the entity must be certified under rules adopted by the department.

 (5) "County board" means a county board of developmental disabilities.

 (6) "Department" means the Ohio department of developmental disabilities.

-(7) "Funding range" means one of the dollar ranges contained in appendix C to rule 5123:2-9-06 of the Administrative Code, to which individuals have been assigned for the purpose of funding services for individuals enrolled on the individual options waiver.
+(7) "Funding range" means one of the dollar ranges contained in appendix A to rule 5123:2-9-06 of the Administrative Code to which individuals enrolled in the individual options waiver have been assigned for the purpose of funding services.
 The funding range applicable to an individual is determined by the score derived from the Ohio developmental disabilities profile that has been completed by a county board employee qualified to administer the tool.